 ...

-With payload handler you won’t need to declare rhost and rport options by yourself and can access their values as self.rhost.value and self.rport.value.
+With payload handler you won’t need to declare RHOST and RPORT options by yourself and can access their values as self.rhost.value and self.rport.value.

 Read more about handler here.